 For more than 65 years, we at LawtonCates have been standing up for people hurt in accidents caused by others.
 We work hard to hold responsible parties accountable and get you the money you need for your recovery.
 Our attorneys will listen to your story and fight for your rights.
 You don’t have to worry about dealing with insurance companies or paperwork.
 We’ll do all that for you so you can focus on healing.

-Among the ways a truck accident lawyer in Wisconsin can assist you in your case include:
+A truck accident lawyer in Wisconsin can assist you in your case by:

 - Assessing the full value of your truck accident injury claim